clairemerot/physalia_adaptation_course/05_day5/readme.md

 It may take a minute to open.
 To exit "less" simply press "q"

 #### Annotate the vcf
-Now we can annotate our vcf.
-As you are getting used to now, we use a raw vcf file in the folder 02_data and will write the output into the folder 04_snpEff in which we will have all subsequent files related to the snpEff analyses
+Now we can annotate our VCF.
+As you may have gotten used to by now, we use a raw VCF file in the folder 02_data and will write the output into the folder 04_snpEff in which we will have all subsequent files related to the snpEff analyses.
 ```
 java -Xmx4g -jar ~/Share/ressources/snpEff/snpEff.jar genome_mallotus_dummy 02_data/canada.vcf > 04_snpEff/canada_annotated.vcf
 ```